keelback-code/out-proud/README.md

 * As a Creator, I can edit my page so that I can make changes if they are needed.

-* As a Creator, I can securely share a page with specified Viewer/s so that I can come out to them without being in the same physical space.
+* As a Creator, I can securely share a page with specified Viewer/s so that I can come out to them without being in the same physical space, be that for emotional reasons or physical safety needs.

 * As a Creator, I can privately share a page so that I can come out without my private information being freely available on the web to anyone other than the specified Viewer.

-* As a Viewer/Creator, I can sign in intuitively so that I can use the website easily.
+* As a Viewer/Creator, I can sign in and out intuitively so that I can use the website easily.

 * As a Viewer/Creator, I can navigate the website easily and intuitively.